Skip to main content

 Your posting highlights [priority].
 In my internship on [Brand], I ran [number] customer interviews, rewrote the proposition, and lifted sign-ups by [number]% in [number] weeks.

-Pick two wins only.
-Show the action, the lever, and the metric (sell-out, penetration, CTR, share).
-Brand managers get hired on impact, not on a long list of tasks.
+Choose just two achievements.
+Highlight the action you took, the lever you used, and the metric, such as sell-out, penetration, CTR, or share.
+Brand managers are hired for their impact, not a long list of tasks.

 See Open a quick example